Transparency & Reports

 Water Testing at Riis Houses

 While no arsenic was ever present in the drinking water for Riis Houses, NYCHA is conducting twice monthly testing of roof tanks, points of entry, and a representative sample of apartments for arsenic and bacteriological parameters using a New York ELAP-certified laboratory.
 This testing is being done to restore resident confidence in their drinking water.
-The results will be posted on this webpage following the sampling events.
+The results will be posted on the Riis Houses water testing results page (opens in new tab) following the sampling events.

 NYC Public Housing Preservation Trust